 Advanced Parent Leadership Training

-The Advanced Parent Leadership Training is an intensive one or two day training focused on skills and competences relevant to being parent leaders in local communities.
-This training is great for parents who are at a point their family journey to use their experiences effectively to support other parents as well as inform the system.
-Attendees include parent support partners, parent advocates, NAMI program volunteers, and anyone else who wants a more formal foundational leadership training to develop or continue their learning as a leader.
-If you are ready to get involved and make a difference this training is for you.
+The Advanced Parent Leadership Training is an intensive two day training focused on skills and competencies relevant to being parent leaders in local communities.
+This training is a good fit for parents who are at a point in their family journey to use their experiences effectively to support other parents as well as inform the system.
+Attendees include parent support partners, parent advocates, NAMI program volunteers, and anyone else who is looking for a more formal leadership training to develop or continue their learning as a leader.
+If you are ready to get involved and make a difference, this training is for you.

-The Advanced Parent Leadership Training focuses on skills and competences relevant to being parent leaders in local communities, whether informally or formally.
+The Advanced Parent Leadership Training focuses on skills and competencies relevant to being parent leaders in local communities, whether informally or formally.
 Content includes:

 - Navigating the system